 Daniel van Buyten and Claudio Pizarro may miss out on the chance to line up with Lewandowski at Bayern, with the duo's futures set to be decided at the last minute according to Karl-Heinz Rummenigge.
-West Ham is reportedly interested in the center back and Besiktas has been linked with Pizarro, although the Peruvian has stated repeatedly that he wants to end his career at the Allianz Arena.
+West Ham are reportedly interested in the centre-back and Besiktas have been linked with Pizarro, although the Peruvian has stated repeatedly that he wants to end his career at the Allianz Arena.

-Hoffenheim wants Andreas Beck to renew but the right back says he would like to play in another league.
-Schalke has announced that Timo Hildebrand will not be offered a new contract, which could result in the former Germany goalkeeper retiring from the game.
+Hoffenheim want Andreas Beck to renew but the right-back says he would like to play in another league.
+Schalke have announced that Timo Hildebrand will not be offered a new contract, which could result in the former Germany goalkeeper retiring from the game.

 A decision on Cacau's future at Stuttgart will be made late in the day due to his latest injury concerns, while Arthur Boka is yet to renew and has no clear option elsewhere.
-Werder Bremen is keen to keep Aaron Hunt, but the club needs to keep a close eye on the purse strings and there is interest from Dinamo Moscow, Besiktas and clubs in England.
-Meanwhile, Wolfsburg's Diego will see his contract expire once his loan deal at Atletico Madrid ends in June, with the Spanish club acknowledging it will be looking to keep the Brazilian on beyond that time.
+Werder Bremen are keen to keep Aaron Hunt, but the club need to keep a close eye on the purse strings and there is interest from Dinamo Moscow, Besiktas and clubs in England.
+Meanwhile, Wolfsburg's Diego will see his contract expire once his loan deal at Atletico Madrid ends in June, with the Spanish club admitting they'll be looking to keep the Brazilian on beyond that time.
 Ivica Olic is set for a year in Dubai or the USA, although there is also interest from Hamburg.

 |REST OF EUROPE

-French champion Paris Saint-Germain looks set to extend Blaise Matuidi's contract, while Jeremy Menez ruled out a January transfer in favor of attempting to persuade Les Parisiens to keep him at the club beyond June.
+French champions Paris Saint-Germain look set to extend Blaise Matuidi's contract, while Jeremy Menez ruled out a January transfer in favour of attempting to persuade les Parisiens to keep him at the club beyond June.

-In the Netherlands, Christian Poulsen is almost certain to leave Ajax after losing his place to Daley Blind in the first team, while Otman Bakkal's second spell with Feyenoord is also likely to end in June following his struggle for first-team minutes this term.
+In the Netherlands, Christian Poulsen is almost certain to leave Ajax after losing his place to Daley Blind in the first team, while Otman Bakkal's second spell with Feyenoord is also likely to end in June following his struggle for first team football this term.

 Japan international Mike Havenaar could follow Wilfried Bony in leaving Vitesse.
-After replacing the Swansea man as a first-choice striker in Arnhem, Havenaar has yet to agree a new deal and could well be set to look for gainful employment elsewhere as a result.
-Teammate Davy Propper could leave after impressing this season, while Roberto Rosales has been talking up the possibility of him departing Twente in July, with clubs in both La Liga and the Premier League closely monitoring his situation.
+After replacing the Swansea man as first-choice striker in Arnhem, Havenaar has yet to agree a new deal and could well be set to look for gainful employment elsewhere as a result.
+Team-mate Davy Propper could leave after impressing this term, while Roberto Rosales has been talking up the possibility of him departing Twente in July, with clubs in both La Liga and the Premier League closely monitoring his situation.